1101712/Local-Talks/README.md

 #### Database Security

-    The database url and secret key are stored in the env.py file to prevent unwanted connections to the database and this was set up before the first push to Github.
+- The database url and secret key are stored in the env.py file to prevent unwanted connections to the database.
+Due to an oversight, the database URL and secret key were initially committed to GitHub.
+However, all passwords and keys have since been regenerated.
+They are now stored in an env.py file, which is included in the .gitignore to prevent unwanted access to the database.

 #### User Input Handling: